Bluff body drag manipulation using pulsed jets and Coanda effect: Drag reduction by high-frequency actuation

-Finally, we study the effects of the forcing on the global wake mode measured downstream the end of the recirculating bubble.
-From point wise measurements at $x/H=2$ and $x/H=3$, figure~\ref{fig:Global_Modes_Nat_HF_15ms} presents the power spectral densities of the streamwise velocity measured by a single hot-wire probe in the symmetry plane ($y/H=0.9$) and at a horizontal plane ($y/H=0.6$ and $z/H=0.5$) parallel to the ground.
-No significant modifications are observed on the shedding frequencies, differently to what is discussed at lower-actuation frequencies by the authors \citep{Barros15b}.
-However, a close inspection reveals a slight decrease of the power peak when control is applied, indicating these modes are modestly damped due to the effects of forcing up to the end of the recirculating flow, where these oscillations becomes easily identified for this geometry \cite{Grandemange13}.
+Finally, we study the forcing effects on the global wake mode measured downstream the end of the recirculating bubble.
+From hot-wire measurements at $x/H=2$ and $x/H=3$ in the symmetry plane ($y/H=0.9$) and in a horizontal plane ($y/H=0.6$ and $z/H=0.5$) parallel to the ground, we concluded that no significant modifications are observed in the shedding frequencies, differently to what has been previously found at lower-actuation frequencies \citep{Barros16}.
+However, a closer inspection reveals a slight decrease of the peak intensity in the spectrum with control.
+It indicates that these modes are modestly damped and their detection is only possible in the rear part of the recirculating flow as observed by \citet{Grandemange13}.